 We provide proven approaches to generating greater impact: our system mapping, trend analysis, and foresight exercises unlock fresh strategic insights that lead to improved impact on the issues that matter most.
-Our coaching expertise and practical tools like our Field Guide to Community Change lay out clear paths to action that creates new leverage on stubborn challenges.
+Our coaching expertise and practical tools like our Field Guide to Community Change lay out clear paths to action that create new leverage on stubborn challenges.
 We have 25 years of experience coaching groups through change.
 We are particularly interested in ways to change the channel on the big picture of equity and opportunity.

 “Transforming deep and persistent socioeconomic patterns requires fresh approaches at bigger scale.”

---Dr. Donald Berwick
+-- Dr. Donald Berwick

 "I haven't had the opportunity to tell you what a great contribution you are making to the Native Round Tables.
 You are in precisely the right place to help make a significant and lasting impact.
 It is obvious to me that your heart is with this effort.
 As usual, you have demonstrated a deep commitment and passion for this work.
 You are truly a valued member of the team and we appreciate your direct contributions and sage advice.
 The hand drawn version of the graphic has received some good feedback concerning its usefulness and your talents in producing it.
 I want you to know how much I appreciate the 2030 Vision graphic.
 I am using it to convey the broad systems approach and how we can model the behavior we want other foundations to follow in supporting various segments of the model."